-Meanwhile, the lower-level Nexicom Studio will be home to acoustic performances by Hillary Dumoulin, James Higgins, Elyse Saunders, Tami J. Wilde, Jacques Graveline, Phil Stephenson, Lance Isaacs, Nick Ferrio, and Victoria Pearce joined by Mike Graham while, in the street-level lobby, Jake Dudas will serenade guests as they arrive.
+Meanwhile, the lower-level Nexicom Studio will be home to acoustic performances by Hillary Dumoulin, James Higgins, Elyse Saunders, Tami J. Wilde, Jacques Graveline, Phil Stephenson, Nick Ferrio, and Victoria Pearce joined by Mike Graham while, in the street-level lobby, Jake Dudas will serenade guests as they arrive.

 In addition, a silent auction will be held, featuring a number of unique items of both the gift and experiential variety.

 “You would think I’d know it by now, but I really wondered if would be able to get enough commitments to carry the four-hour concert,” says Rellinger, who is also a member of the United Way Campaign Cabinet.

 “I know, given another four hours of stage time, I would have heard ‘Yes’ from most, if not all, on my list.
 Local musicians’ willingness to give so freely of their time and immense talent has been seen and heard at previous benefits for Bobby Watson, Buzz Thompson, and Rick Young, but it remains something we must never take for granted.
 I can’t even begin to say how grateful I am to those who have stepped up.”